yutannihilation/savvy/docs/design.md

 ## Basic rule

-This is a simple function to add the specified suffix to the input character vector.
+This is a simple Rust function to add the specified suffix to the input character vector. `#[savvy]` macro turns this into an R function.

 ```no_run
 #[savvy]